- Start date: September

 Flexible study options

-You can choose to graduate with either an LLM or MSc or complete the course early with a PGDip/Cert.
+You can choose to graduate with an LLM or MSc or complete the course early with a Postgraduate Diploma/Certificate.

-You'll have the option of studying full or part-time and attending classes in the early evening.
+You'll have the option of studying full-time or part-time and attending classes in the early evening.

 As well as providing distinctive postgraduate courses and research opportunities, it conducts internationally leading research and helps to shape public policy, discourse and practice.